-7. DECIDE ON THE USE OF GHG OFFSETS OR CREDITS
+7. DECIDE ON THE USE OF GHG OFFSETS OR CREDITS 5

-A GHG target can be met entirely from internal reductions at sources included in the target boundary or through using offsets generated from GHG reduction projects that reduce emissions at sources (or enhance sinks) external to the target boundary.
+A GHG target can be met entirely from internal reductions at sources included in the target boundary or through using offsets generated from GHG reduction projects that reduce emissions at sources (or enhance sinks) external to the target boundary.6 Offsets are discrete GHG reductions used to compensate for (i.e., offset) GHG emissions elsewhere and are generally calculated relative to a baseline that represents a hypothetical scenario for what emissions would have been in the absence of the project.
+However, it is important to note that offsets are a policy issue and that a variety of standards and methods have been defined for different voluntary or mandatory programs.
 The use of offsets may be appropriate when the cost of internal reductions is high, opportunities for reductions are limited, or the organization is unable to meet its target because of unexpected circumstances.
 In the public sector, policy or guidance should be provided to clarify how offsets will be handled and accounted for.